 Using the Data Diagrams area of the Web Client Table Manager, you can create, edit, and view data diagrams.

 To access diagrams in the Web Client Table Manager:

-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.